-South Carolina Legislature House Bill 3803 authorizes the South Carolina Department of Health and Environmental Control (DHEC) to establish and maintain a program to monitor the prescribing and dispensing of all Schedule II-IV controlled substances by professionals licensed to prescribe or dispense them in or into South Carolina.
-The purpose of this legislation is to improve the ability to identify and stop diversion of prescription drugs in an efficient and cost-effective manner that will not impede the appropriate medical utilization of licit controlled substances.
+South Carolina Legislature House Bill 3803 authorizes the South Carolina Department of Health and Environmental Control (DHEC) to establish and maintain a program to monitor the prescribing and dispensing of all Schedule II-IV controlled substances by professionals licensed to prescribe or dispense the substances in South Carolina.
+The purpose of this legislation is to improve the State's ability to identify and stop diversion of prescription drugs in an efficient and cost-effective manner that will not impede the appropriate medical utilization of licit controlled substances.
 S.C.
-Code Ann. § 44-53-1640 requires dispensers to submit to DHEC, by electronic means, information regarding each prescription dispensed for Schedule II-IV controlled substances.
+Code Ann. § 44-53-1640 requires dispensers to submit to DHEC, by electronic means, information regarding each prescription dispensed for Schedule II-IV controlled substances using the latest edition of the "ASAP Telecommunications Format for Controlled Substances".
 The data collected will be used in the prevention of diversion, abuse, and misuse of controlled substances through the provision of education, early intervention, and enforcement of existing laws that govern the use of controlled substances.

-Information about controlled substance dispensing activities is reported daily to the state of South Carolina through the authorized data collection vendor.
+Information about controlled substance dispensing activities is reported daily to the State of South Carolina through the authorized data collection vendor.
 Pharmacies and other dispensers are required by law to provide such reporting to the data collection vendor in approved formats and frequencies.
 This includes mail order pharmacies that mail orders into the state.